Worried about Japanese knotweed? Book a site survey and we’ll send an invasive weed specialist to take a look.

 Naturally, taking legal action on a neighbour can lead to all sorts of social issues, and a knotweed-related neighbour dispute can easily turn into an unwanted headache for all parties.
 As such, it should be considered a last resort.

 That being said, Japanese knotweed can spread all too easily, so it's important to keep your best interests protected.
-Keep potential knotweed drama to a minimum with a Japanese knotweed monitoring programme from Taylor Total Weed Control.
+Keep potential knotweed drama to a minimum with a Japanese knotweed monitoring programme from Total Weed Control.

 Japanese knotweed monitoring programmes